- Make sure to visit the internship colloquium of the previous semester.

 - Confirmation of health-, casualty and accident insurance during internship period abroad

-- (if applicable) Internship Contract with time/duration of internship
+- (if applicable) Internship Contract with time/duration of the internship

 You can find the application documents in the “Downloads” box.
 Depending on the country and your area of work, you may also have additional financial support options.
 See here for more information.

 If you do not want to apply for financial support, you do not have to officially apply with the Career Development Centre for an internship abroad.
 You apply for your internship with your employer.